synacktiv/GPOddity/README.md

 ## Manual

-Alternatively, you can instal GPOddity manually by cloning the repository and installing the dependencies:
+Alternatively, you can install GPOddity manually by cloning the repository and installing the dependencies:

 ```
 $ git clone https://github.com/synacktiv/GPOddity